H-Bo214/tally/README.md

 ## 🗓Planning and challenges

-I opted for an inventory tracking application since this is the would be a perfect fit for a CRUD application.
-My first step was to hunt online for a bit of inspiration and research features for inventory tracking applications.
-The Figma designed application was my guide for feature and design implementation.
-Although I made a few tweaks along the way, I stuck to the design layout as much as possible.
+I opted for an inventory tracking application since this would be a perfect fit for a CRUD application.
+My first step was to hunt online for inspiration and research features for inventory tracking applications.
+The Figma-designed application was my guide for design and feature implementation.
+Although I made a few tweaks, I stuck to the design layout as much as possible.

-This was my first experience using React Hook Form.
-React Hook Form is an amazing form library that reduces form component re-renders allowing components to mount faster than traditional controlled components.
+It was my first experience using React Hook Form.
+React Hook Form is a form library that reduces form component re-renders allowing components to mount faster than traditionally controlled components.
 It's also highly customizable and integrates well with other libraries.
-After reading through the documentation, watching videos and other online sources I was able to implement this form library along with React Select.
+After reading through the documentation, watching videos, as well as other online resources, I was able to implement this form library along with React Select.

 Throughout my project, I encountered several obstacles.
-From control flow issues to accessibility problems and code readability.
+I ran into form control flow issues, accessibility problems and code readability.
 As the code base grew, it became harder to understand.
-I consolidated separate modal components into one streamlined component.
-To improve the project, I had to solve specific problems in different ways.
-I didn't want to rely entirely on application state to solve all of my issues.
-I also broke down larger components into smaller reusable pieces.
+To improve the project, I consolidated separate modal components into one.
+I refactored some portions of the code base to achive the desired outcome with conditional rendering instead of creating additional application states.
+I also broke down components into smaller reusable pieces.
 My inexperience posed visual design challenges, but every new project is a learning opportunity.
 With the valuable experience gained from this project, I'll take these lessons with me to the next one.

 <br/>